Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing my experience at local eyewear label Otago Optical.

 I then learned from Tim that the distance vision test is meant to be conducted at a distance of 6 metres (or 20 feet), thus giving us the terms “20/20” and “6/6” vision to describe those with perfect eyesight.
 I was previously unaware of this fact – I’ve certainly done eye tests at less than 6 meters before.
 As Otago Optical’s shopfront is slightly limited in size (about 3 metres in width), Tim smartly makes use of a mirror to ‘double’ the distance, ensuring an accurate eye test.

 Overall, I had a great experience at Otago Optical.
-I had a blast picking a new pair of spectacles, and found the transparent pricing refreshing for the infamously opaque optical industry (puns intended).
+I had a blast picking a new pair of spectacles and found the transparent pricing refreshing for the infamously opaque optical industry (puns intended).
 However, what I appreciated most was the education that Tim imparted.
 I left feeling educated about all things eyewear, which is something I can’t say about other eyewear stores I’ve been in.
 I sense the genuine passion Tim possesses for optometry, as well as his authenticity – he has pride in his work, and it shows.

 Otago Optical – Omata